changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-storm-scp-programming-guide.md

 <properties
-pageTitle="SCP.NET プログラミング ガイド |Azure" description="SCP.NET を使用して、HDInsight 上の Storm で使用するための NET ベースの Storm トポロジを作成する方法について説明します。" services="hdinsight" documentationCenter="" authors="raviperi"
+pageTitle="SCP.NET programming guide | Azure"
+description="Learn how to use SCP.NET to create .NET-based Storm topologies for use with Storm on HDInsight." services="hdinsight" documentationCenter="" authors="raviperi"